alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/data-binding/data-binding.md

 ### Direction of the data flow

-As indicated by the arrow in the previous figure, the data flow of a binding can go from the binding target to the binding source (for example, the source value changes when a user edits the value of a `TextBox`) and/or from the binding source to the binding target (for example, your `TextBox` content is updated
+The data flow of a binding can go from the binding target to the binding source (for example, the source value changes when a user edits the value of a `TextBox`) and/or from the binding source to the binding target (for example, your `TextBox` content is updated